jamesray1/trinkler.software/landing.md

 ### Part Six: Resources/Further Reading

-- Trinkler Software's Bruno França's research paper, **Homomorphic Mini Blockchain Scheme**, which touches upon the concept of elliptic curve cryptography and its use cases in further detail [Homomorphic Mini Blockchain Scheme](http://cryptonite.info/files/HMBC.pdf)
+- Trinkler Software's Bruno França's research paper, **[Homomorphic Mini Blockchain Scheme](http://cryptonite.info/files/HMBC.pdf)**, which touches upon the concept of elliptic curve cryptography and its use cases in further detail;

-- Bruno França's Agora blog post about Trinkler Software's Imagewallet, which goes into further detail about [What is an Imagewallet? by Bruno França](https://blog.agora.trade)
+- Bruno França's Agora blog post about Trinkler Software's Imagewallet, which goes into further detail about ["What is an Imagewallet?"](https://blog.agora.trade);

-- List and further iterations of tools Trinkler Software AG is currently building [Company Website](https://trinkler.software/tools/)
+- a list and further iterations of tools Trinkler Software AG is currently building at the [Company Website](https://trinkler.software/tools/); and

-- Video: Amir Taaki's take on tools: [Amir Taaki: We are the Custodians of Life's Meaning](https://www.youtube.com/watch?v=COisLGwnb-M)
+- a video of Amir Taaki's take on tools: [Amir Taaki: We are the Custodians of Life's Meaning](https://www.youtube.com/watch?v=COisLGwnb-M).

 For any inquires contact <a href="mailto:company@trinkler.software?Subject=Inquiry" target="_top">company@trinkler.software</a>.